bitranox/wrapt_timeout_decorator/README.rst

 https://stackoverflow.com/questions/45616584/serializing-an-object-in-main-with-pickle-or-dill

 **Timing :** Since spawning takes some unknown timespan (all imports needs to be done again !), You can specify when the timeout should start, please read the section `hard timeout`_

-Please note that for some unknown reason, probably in multiprocess, Class methods can not be decorated at all under Windows with Python 2.7

 Here an example that will work on Linux but wont work on Windows (the variable "name" and the function "sleep" wont be found in the spawned process :